rahulsharma7504/Crypto-Tracker/README.md

 ---

+## API Optimization & Caching (Rate Limit Fix)

+During deployment, the app was hitting CoinGecko’s public API directly, which caused a 429 “Too Many Requests” error due to rate limiting on shared hosting IPs (e.g., Render/Railway).

+To solve this, I implemented server-side caching using the node-cache library in the backend (coinController.js).
+This ensures:

+Only one real API call per minute to CoinGecko.

+All other requests within that period are served instantly from cache.

+If CoinGecko is temporarily unavailable, the app automatically falls back to MongoDB data (local cache).

+This approach improves reliability, reduces API dependency, and provides a faster user experience even on live deployment.

 ## Troubleshooting

 - Mixed Content errors: If your frontend is HTTPS and backend is HTTP, requests will be blocked.
 Use HTTPS backend or update `VITE_API_URL`.